Josef H. Neumann: Artistic work

 Since 1986 Neumann photographed for various publishing houses in Germany, Austria, France and Switzerland.
 Neumann mainly worked for the publisher C. J. Bucher (Munich) while often using the Russian panorama camera Horizont.
 Several panorama illustrated books were published, including Paris, Vienna, Switzerland, Munich, Germany, Tuscany und Sicily.

 His illustrated book Deutschland was awarded twice – in the years 1987 and 1990 – with the Kodak-Fotobuchpreis.
 In addition, this book has a preface by president Richard von Weizsäcker and was published with an edition of more than 40.000 copies.
 As the German government has given one copy as a present to each host for several years the book has a worldwide spread.

-Josef H. Neumann with Chancellor Helmut Kohl 1990 on the Book Fair Frankfurt/M.